-Stunningly located close to the arts theatre in the heart of Armagh City, this well established favourite moved down to the busy area at the bottom of marketplace hill in 2015 - and now enjoys the reverse view up the steep market ‘square’ to the handsome modern theatre and the Church of Ireland Cathedral that is set protectively above the 'square'.
+Stunningly located close to the arts theatre in the heart of Armagh City, this well established favourite moved down to the busy area at the bottom of Marketplace Hill in 2015 - and came into the ownership of Gavin Emerson the following year.

 Now enjoying the reverse view up the steep market ‘square’ to the handsome modern theatre and the Church of Ireland Cathedral that is set protectively above the 'square', Uluru may be much bigger than the quirky restaurant that established the name, but the fundamentals of good food and service are stiill to be found at this impressive two-storey premises.
 The head chef, Armagh man Mark McGonigle, worked with the original owner Dean Coppard for 12 years before taking over the kitchen here and it was a well planned changeover, ensuring that menus still offer the authentic 'Australian twist' that has always been its USP.

 The much larger modern space - a buzzy ground floor restaurant and a bar on the first floor - brought a change of tone, of course, but aboriginal artwork and carvings still feature.